leopauly/Visual-tracking-from-a-Drone/README.md

 Directories:
 1. OpenCV : Contains the code of the first version of the tracking algorithm
 2. OpenCV_live : Contains modified code for deploying the algorithm in realtime in a drone
-3. OpenCV_video : Contains code for testing the algorithm on a prerecorded video
+3. OpenCV_video : Contains code for testing the algorithm on a pre-recorded video
 4. Results_Demo : Has demo videos of our algorithm working on pre-recorded videos